superfaceai/docs/docs/index.md

 # Introduction

-⚡️ Superface will help you to quickly use and manage integrations, so you can focus on your application.
+⚡️ Superface will help you quickly use and manage integrations, so that you can focus on developing your application.

 💸 Developing integrations over and over is expensive.
-Use integrations developed by others as you'd use npm packages or crates.
+Use integrations developed by others, just as you'd use npm packages or crates.

-🔐 You data is safe, Superface isn't proxy.
+🔐 You data is safe, Superface isn't a proxy nor a middle-man.

-🎓 This approach gives you a framework to decouple the lifecycle of your application and integrations it uses.
+🎓 This approach gives you a framework to decouple the lifecycle of your application and the integrations it uses.

 💥 Ready for more?
-Use advanced features like provider failover and monitoring.
+Use advanced features like [provider failover](./guides/using-multiple-providers.mdx#failover) and [monitoring](./guides/integrations-monitoring.mdx).

-🧐 Superface is a language and a protocol for abstracting integrations to application use-cases.
+🧐 Superface is a language and a protocol for abstracting integrations as application use-cases.
 It allows use-case discovery and distribution of integration code at runtime.

 ## Fast track ⏱️

-The easiest way to start is with [OneSDK](https://github.com/superfaceai/one-sdk-js) for Node.js and with an existing [use-case](./reference//glossary.md#use-case).
-Let's say, you want to see what repositories Superface has on GitHub.
+The easiest way to start is with [OneSDK](https://github.com/superfaceai/one-sdk-js) for Node.js and with an existing [use case](./reference//glossary.md#usecase).
+Let's say you want to see what repositories Superface has on GitHub.

 Install [Node.js](https://nodejs.org/en/download/) and create a new project with [OneSDK](https://github.com/superfaceai/one-sdk-js):